kalinchernev/kalinchernev.github.io/content/post/learn-gatsbyjs.md

 Damn, that was only 10 years ago!
 Probably one of the first occasions when people like Steve Jobs and Eric Schmidt sell the idea about data, web services and cloud technologies to consumers!

-In fact, recent history of mobile phones resemble to the web tech stacks.
+In fact, recent history of mobile phones resemble the history of web stacks.
 Nokia - imagine the LAMP stack - was slowly getting replaced or less favored by users for iPhone and smart phones - imagine MEAN stack.
+Still both stacks are good for certain people and certain scenarios.

-The [MEAN stack](https://en.wikipedia.org/wiki/MEAN_(software_bundle)) being coined in 2013, is a result of new emerging tools such as Node.js, Express.js, Angular.js and MongoDB.
-People started building more RESTful APIs and using JavaScript everywhere.
+The [MEAN stack](https://en.wikipedia.org/wiki/MEAN_(software_bundle)) term was coined in 2013.
+It's a result of new emerging tools such as Node.js, Express.js, Angular.js and MongoDB.
+People started building more RESTful APIs and use JavaScript everywhere.

 The MEAN stack became the new best practice because of the better user experience, like building better and more responsive UI, but also with a new promise - having 1 language in the front-end and the back-end.